Keyboard shortcuts

 ~/dotfiles/install/codex.sh check # verify binary, profiles, and rules

-Skills live under home/dot_codex/skills/ in the repo and apply to ~/.codex/skills/.
+Skills live under home/dot_claude/skills/ in the repo, apply to ~/.claude/skills/, and reach Codex/opencode/pi through the ~/.agents/skills symlink.
 Custom domain skills included:

 • web-shipping